 Bigstock

-Being the first one to answer without obviously trying to dominate the group interview can help your interviewer's easy recall and good impression of you as a job candidate.
+Being the first one to answer without obviously trying to dominate the group interview can help your interviewer easily recall your performance and have a good impression of you as a job candidate.

 6. Support Some Co-Interviewees' Statements